AN: As I already announced, I will be revising this story, so please be patient with me!

 "Shut up, Teresa," Ilena snapped.
 The other woman met her gaze, quite taken aback.
 "It won't do to dwell on it.
 I tried to take your head.
 I was the one who overestimated Priscilla's ability to deal.
 I was too slow to avoid the blow."
 Teresa opened her mouth to protest, but Ilena continued.
 "Yes, you chose to kill humans to save the girl, and yes, you refused to accept your sentence, causing the Organization to send me after you, but neither of us could have foreseen what happened."
 She placed her hand over Teresa's.
 "It is no one's fault.
 It happened, and now I will deal with it."

 "We will deal with it," the other woman corrected.
 She slipped her hand out from under Ilena's and began unwrapping the bandages around her chest.
-As they fell away, they revealed an angry red slash that traveled from the top of her left shoulder, across her chest and over her right breast.
+As they fell away, they revealed an angry red slash that traveled from the top of her left shoulder, across her chest and between her breasts.
 It was ugly and deep, a livid reminder of her failure, but it would fade.
 The loss of her left arm, however, was more than likely permanent.
 Despite what she had told Teresa, Ilena was doubtful that she would ever be able to successfully regenerate a functional arm.